 For initial subspecialty certification, diplomates must be meeting MOCA requirements.
-(Please see the MOCA 2.0 section.)
+(Please see the MOCA section.)

 Although admission into the ABA examination system and success with the examination are important steps in the certification process, they do not by themselves guarantee certification.
-The board reserves the right to make the final determination of whether each candidate meets all of the requirements for certification, including B, E, and F above, after successful completion of examinations for subspecialty.
+The ABA reserves the right to make the final determination of whether each candidate meets all of the requirements for certification, including B, E, and F above, after successful completion of examinations for subspecialty.

-The board, acting as a committee of the whole, reserves the right not to accept an exam registration.
+The ABA, acting as a committee of the whole, reserves the right not to accept an exam registration.
 The registrant has the right to seek review of such a decision [see Section 7.05].
-The board reserves the right to correct clerical errors affecting its decisions.
+The ABA reserves the right to correct clerical errors affecting its decisions.

-We award subspecialty certification only to qualified ABA diplomates who do not hold a valid certificate in the same subspecialty from another ABMS member board.
+The ABA awards subspecialty certification only to qualified ABA diplomates who do not hold a valid certificate in the same subspecialty from another ABMS Member Board.
 ABA subspecialty certificates are valid for 10 years after the year the candidate passes the subspecialty examination.
 Diplomates with a time-limited certificate in sleep medicine and hospice and palliative medicine may take the subspecialty recertification examination as early as the seventh year of their most recent certification.

-ABA subspecialty certificates are subject to our rules and regulations, including our policy book, all of which may be amended from time to time without further notice.
+ABA subspecialty certificates are subject to the ABA's rules and policies, including their Policy Book, all of which may be amended from time to time without further notice.